-Over the years the partnership has evolved and the name was changed into EuroLink.
-Yet; one of the founder members remains an energetic driving force – Hans Venderbos.
+Over the years the partnership has evolved, schools left and joined and the name was changed into EuroLink.
+Yet; one of the founder member schools remains an energetic driving force – Sophianum.

 The early aspirations were being overtaken by the possibilities that rapidly developing new technologies offered.
 How we had educated young people in the past was being challenged.
 Students now had the tools to research and create new knowledge themselves.

 The partnership wanted their approach to encompass that and to commit to a longer term association.
 Malcolm Moss was invited to return as a ‘critical friend’ to support a new vision.
 The concept of a virtual school was established, funded by Comenius in two year stages.

 Over the years the partners have applied for a series of EU funded projects like Comenius and later Erasmus+ KA1 and KA2 and KA229.
 More information on these projects can be found using the menu tabs above.